-To use Markdown with Stata we need a couple of commands and some external tools.
+To get started we need a couple of commands and some external tools.

 2. You also need the

-whereis command, which is now available from the
+whereis command, which is also available from the

 SSC archive, type